Persistence of vision: Kaleidoscopic colour-top

 In April 1858 John Gorham patented his Kaleidoscopic colour-top.
 This is a top on which two small discs are placed, usually one with colors and a black one with cut-out patterns.
 When the discs spin and the top disc is retarded into regular jerky motions the toy exhibits "beautiful forms which are similar to those of the kaleidoscope" with multiplied colours.
 Gorham described how the colours appear mixed on the spinning top "from the duration of successive impressions on the retina".
 Gorham founded the principle on "the well-known experiment of whirling a stick, ignited at one end" (a.k.a. the sparkler's trail effect).

 Rubber pencil trick

-A pencil or another rigid straight line can appear as bending like flexible rubber when it is wiggled fast enough between fingers, or otherwise undergoing rigid motion.
+A pencil or another rigid straight line can appear to bend like flexible rubber when wiggled fast enough between fingers, or otherwise undergoing rigid motion.

-Persistence of vision has been discarded as sole cause of the illusion.
+Persistence of vision has been dismissed as the sole cause of the illusion.
 It is thought that the eye movements of the observer fail to track the motions of features of the object.

-This effect is widely known as an entertaining "magic" trick for children.
+This effect is widely used as an entertaining "magic" trick for children.